 You will notice many benefits to our affordable dentures, especially implant-supported dentures.
 Choosing dental implants to secure your denture will offer several key benefits for your long-term dental health, including:

-• Stable, permanent restoration: Implants will secure your denture so there is no fear of your teeth “falling out”.
+- Stable, permanent restoration: Implants will secure your denture so there is no fear of your teeth “falling out”.

-• Reduces bone loss: Replacing the tooth root with the implant post will minimize bone loss in the jaw over time.
+- Reduces bone loss: Replacing the tooth root with the implant post will minimize bone loss in the jaw over time.
 The titanium post preserves your natural jaw and facial structure.

-• Normal diet and speech: Implant dentures that don’t slip enable patients to enjoy a varied diet and speak confidently.
+- Normal diet and speech: Implant dentures that don’t slip enable patients to enjoy a varied diet and speak confidently.

 Dentures FAQs

-How many hours a day should you wear your dentures?
+How many hours a day should I wear my dentures?

 You should wear your dentures throughout the entire day so that you can speak, eat, and function as usual.
 However, you need to give your gums a rest and recover from wearing them all day.
 Our dentists recommend doing this at night.
 This allows your gums to rest for at least six to eight hours.

-What happens if you sleep with dentures?
+What happens if I sleep with dentures?

 Sleeping with dentures puts patients at a higher risk of developing other diseases over time.
 It may increase your chances of developing pneumonia, gum disease, and inflammation in your mouth.
 Remove your dentures before going to sleep.
 Removing them will give your gums a much-needed break from wearing them all day.